Sunrise Photo Ideas for Landscape Photography

 Don’t let bad weather conditions stop you from taking sunrise photos.
 You never know when the clouds, fog, rain or snow will ADD to the picture you take!

-For example, the fog and sunlight combined to create an amazing mood in this photo taken by James Carro.
+For example, the fog and sunlight combined to create an amazing mood in this photo above taken by James Carro.

 Can you see the elements he chose to include in this photo?
 He’s got the sun and trees on the left, and the boat on the right, with just enough space on those edges to frame this scene.